-Once a student completes approximately 50 percent of academic program progression and completes any needed Learning Support classes, the student will be reassigned to the appropriate faculty advisor for that program.
-Students in Associate's of Science degrees are assigned an Associate Dean advisor.
+Once a student completes approximately 30 percent of academic program progression, the student will be reassigned to the appropriate faculty advisor for that program.
 Exceptions to advisor reassignment:

-- Healthcare Professional, Healthcare Management, and Healthcare Assistant students will be assigned to the Advising Center until they change their program or are accepted into another degree or diploma healthcare program; - 2.
+- 1. Healthcare Professional, Healthcare Management, and Healthcare Assistant students will be assigned to the Advising Center until they change their program or are accepted into another degree or diploma healthcare program; - 2.
 Technical Specialist students will remain under the advising services until they transfer or change programs.